 Bonuses & Fees

-- 20,000 Aeroplan points upon making your first purchase on the card
+• 20,000 Aeroplan points upon making your first purchase on the card

-As a Visa Infinite Privilege product, this card also commands a relatively high annual fee of $599.
-Although TD runs a promotion with its All-Inclusive Banking Plan that reduces the annual fee of select credit cards by $120, the TD Aeroplan Visa Infinite Privilege is excluded from the list of eligible cards.
+Note that one of the features of TD’s All-Inclusive Banking Plan is that it reduces the annual fee for select credit cards by $120; however, the TD® Aeroplan® Visa Infinite Privilege* Card is excluded from the list of eligible products.

 Earning Rewards

-- 1.25 Aeroplan points per dollar spent on everything else
+• 1.25 Aeroplan points per dollar spent on everything else

 Redeeming Rewards

-Aeroplan remains the program of choice for the vast majority of Canadians aiming to redeem their points for high-value international business and First Class redemptions.
+Aeroplan remains the program of choice for the vast majority of Canadians aiming to redeem their points for high-value international business class and First Class redemptions.

 Perks & Benefits

-- Priority boarding, priority check-in, and a free first checked bag on all Air Canada flights, for the primary and supplementary cardholders
+• Priority boarding, priority check-in, and a free first checked bag on all Air Canada® flights, for the primary and supplementary cardholders

-- Complimentary visits to Air Canada Maple Leaf Lounges within North America, for the primary and supplementary cardholders
+• Complimentary visits to Air Canada® Maple Leaf Lounges within North America, for the primary and supplementary cardholders

-- Preferred pricing when redeeming Aeroplan points for Air Canada flights
+• Preferred pricing when redeeming Aeroplan points for Air Canada® flights

-- The ability to rollover up to 200,000 SQMs and 50 eUpgrades per year
+• The ability to rollover up to 200,000 SQMs and 50 eUpgrades per year

-- The ability to earn an Annual Worldwide Companion Pass after spending $25,000 on the card per year
+• The ability to earn an Annual Worldwide Companion Pass after spending $25,000 on the card per year

-- Your Aeroplan points won’t expire for as long as you’re a cardholder
+• Your Aeroplan points won’t expire for as long as you’re a cardholder

-In addition to the Air Canada benefits, the card also offers a strong set of benefits through its Visa Infinite Privilege designation:
+In addition to the Air Canada® benefits, the card also offers a strong set of benefits through its Visa Infinite Privilege* designation:

-- A complimentary Priority Pass membership with six annual complimentary visits per year, for the primary and supplementary cardholders
+• A complimentary DragonPass membership with six annual complimentary visits per year, for the primary and supplementary cardholders

-- Priority benefits (valet parking, fast track security, etc.) at select airports in Canada: Vancouver, Montreal, Ottawa, and Toronto Billy Bishop
+• Priority benefits (valet parking, fast track security, etc.) at select airports in Canada: Vancouver, Montreal, Ottawa, and Toronto Billy Bishop

 (It’s worth noting that this card’s earning rate and benefits packages are virtually identical to its CIBC-issued counterpart, the CIBC Aeroplan Visa Infinite Privilege.)